 This enables the insurer to better understand the proficiency of the driver allowing them to offer lower premiums if they are satisfied with the results.
 Fitting a black box could be one of the best solutions for drivers below the age of 25 to find affordable car insurance.

-Many bigger, more established insurance companies such as Churchill do not provide black box insurance so it might make more sense for younger drivers to go with relatively newer insurance companies such as Girls Drive Better or Only Smart Drivers.
+Many bigger, more established insurance companies do not provide black box insurance so it might make more sense for younger drivers to go with relatively newer insurance companies such as Girls Drive Better or Only Smart Drivers.
 Always shop around for quotes and special offers, especially online.